resbaz/nectar-cloud-lessons/README.md

 1. [ ] Update this document to reflect the two in one
 1. [ ] Complete the "Train-the-trainers" additions
+1. [ ] As in Software Carpentry, should trainers who submit a GitHub correction get a certificate?

 ### Concepts to possibly use